MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ```

 ### -Password
 The Password parameter resets the password of the user account that's associated with the mailbox to the value you specify.
-To use this parameter on a mailbox other than your own, you need to be a member of one of the following role groups:
+To use this parameter on a mailbox other than your own, consider the following options:

 - Exchange Online: You can't use this parameter to change another user's password.
-To change another user's password, use the Set-AzureADUserPassword cmdlet in Azure AD PowerShell.
-For connection instructions, see [Connect to Microsoft 365 with PowerShell](https://learn.microsoft.com/microsoft-365/enterprise/connect-to-microsoft-365-powershell).
-To change a another user's password in the Microsoft 365 admin center, see [Reset Microsoft 365 for business passwords](https://learn.microsoft.com/microsoft-365/admin/add-users/reset-passwords).
+Use the PasswordProfile parameter on the [Update-MgUser](https://learn.microsoft.com/powershell/module/microsoft.graph.users/update-mguser) cmdlet in Microsoft Graph PowerShell.
-- On-premises Exchange: The Organization Management or Help Desk role groups via the User Options role.
-The Reset Password role also allows you to use this parameter, but it isn't assigned to any role groups by default.
+- On-premises Exchange: You need the User Options or Reset Password role.
+The User Options role is assigned to the Organization Management or Help Desk role groups.
+The Reset Password role it isn't assigned to any role groups by default.

 You can use the following methods as a value for this parameter: